alexpritc/object-mangement/README.md

     <img src="images/level4.gif" alt="level4" width="800" height="422">
   </a>
 </p>
-<p> [image description: objects initialised in an async scene (the object pool). the game state is saved, resets and then it is loaded from persistent storage.]</p>
+<p> [Image description: objects initialised in an async scene (the object pool).
+The game state is saved, then reset, and then the original is loaded from persistent storage.]</p>

 <!-- CONTACT -->
 ## Contact